 If you’ve got one of those dream mattresses and you want it to remain in it’s dream-like state, it’s imperative that you store it properly.

 How to Store a Mattress

 The key is to mimic the natural position of a bed by laying the mattress flat with no items resting on top.
 Remove the bedding and wrap the mattress securely in a plastic cover and secure the cover with rope or tape.
 While in storage, keep it at a reasonable temperature – humidity and mold are the greatest threats to the life of your mattress, so it’s important that you take the necessary precautions:

-If you’re moving and you love your mattress, it’s imperative that you store it properly.
-A Google search for “how to store a mattress” returns many results, some of which directly contradict one another, so we had to take our research a step further.
-We reached out to Mattrezzz Guys, a retailer that’s making a name for itself as an Austin favorite (check those Yelp reviews), and spoke to owners Frank and Anthony about how to properly store a mattress.
+To find out more, we reached out to Mattrezzz Guys, a retailer that’s making a name for itself as an Austin favorite (check those Yelp reviews), and spoke to owners Frank and Anthony about how to properly store a mattress.

 This is the main reason this blog post exists.
 Not to point fingers, but other blog posts and websites often say to store the mattress on its side.
 Frank and Anthony strongly advise against it.

-“This is just as important as getting a climate-controlled unit,” Frank said.
 “If you stand it up, the padding and coils can settle and the mattress will never be the same.
-Don’t forget, gravity’s not always our friend.”
+Don’t forget, gravity’s not always our friend,” said Frank.

-The last tip that Frank and Anthony left us with is for long-term mattress storage (6+ months).
-You should remove your plastic covering and let the mattress breathe for a few hours before you put your sheets on it.
-This last step should prevent any lingering odor from the plastic or the storage unit, which will help you continue to appreciate your well-stored dream mattress.
+Frank and Anthony’s final tip: If you stored your mattress for more than six months you should remove your plastic covering and let the mattress breathe for a few hours before you put your sheets on it.
+This should prevent any lingering odor from the plastic or the storage unit, which will help you continue to appreciate your dream mattress.